Salted Caramel Pumpkin Bread with Pumpkin Buttercream Frosting

-So why do we bother adding it, anyway?
+So why do we bother adding the pumpkin, anyway?
+Couldn’t we just use a regular quick bread recipe and fill it with the pumpkin spice flavors?
 It’s time for my favorite subject… kitchen chemistry!

 Pumpkin contains pectins, which are large polysaccharides that form a gel-like matrix.
 Adding pumpkin to baked goods forms a gel-like structure, responsible for the extra-moist texture without having to add extra oil or butter.

 Pumpkin contains a lot of pectins which are a type of polysaccharide.
 Pectins are large complex molecules.
 When making jams these pectins tend to play an important role.
 Thanks to the pectins the jam will thicken up well.
-Apple also contain this pectin which is why they’re often used in one way or the other in jams.
+Apples also contain quite a bit of pectin which is why they’re often used in jams or butters.

 Salted Caramel Swirl

 In the middle of the pumpkin bread, we’ll include a layer of salted caramel.

 I like to make my own homemade easy salted caramel, which is easier than you think.
 The recipe includes step-by-step photos so you can see exactly what each step should look like!